Saturday, March 26, 2022

 "Diego wait.
 I would be honored to have you join me on my tour of La Casa Azul," I tell him.

 I finish my Margarita.
-Hit the joystick of my powerchair and begin the walk back to my room where Trish I waiting to help me get ready for bed. .
+Hit the joystick of my powerchair and begin the walk back to my room where Trish I waiting to help me get ready for bed.
 How was I going to explain my evening to her?

 It took all night to convince Trish I had not lost my mind.
 She kept repeating that question over and over.
-It was five in the morning before Trish give in and we finally got to sleep.
+It was five in the morning before Trish gave in and we finally got to sleep.
 Diego and I had agreed to meet at the museum at ten o'clock.
 There would be no time for an extra few minutes of sleep this morning.
 Wake up, do my morning routine, and head to the museum.

 Wikimedia Commons Peter Anderson